ChristianGleitzman/ChristianGleitzman/README.md

 ## Education

-- Completed A levels in Mathematics, Further Mathematics and Computer Science as well as an EPQ
+- 1st Year Computer Science Undergraduate at the University of Southampton
-- Achieved grades A*,A*,A*,A in August of 2022
+- Completed A levels in Mathematics, Further Mathematics and Computer Science as well as an EPQ, achieving grades A*,A*,A*,A respectively
-- Currently in a gap year, aiming to study computer science at university.
+- Achieved 10 Grade Level 9s at GCSE including English, Maths and Sciences

 ## Contact